The Mettle of Man: Plot

 The gigantic creature, Kandar the Destroyer, has arrived at Elk Grove to "test the mettle of man".
 Taking Kelly's (Dana DeLorenzo) body to his house, Ash (Bruce Campbell), Pablo (Ray Santiago) and Brandy (Arielle Carver-O'Neill) see that news report that evil has taken over the world, and military action is taking place.

 Ash is reluctant in facing evil, feeling he is outnumbered.
 Brandy chastises him for his negligence, telling her she looks forward to him for his heroism.
 Needing to go back to the hardware store, Pablo takes Kelly's body as he is undetected by evil, while Ash and Brandy leave through the sewers.
 As Pablo reaches the store, he discovers that Kandar is growing stronger thanks to the level of weaponry used against him.
 Ash and Brandy are ambushed by Deadites but manage to escape and reach the hardware store and reunite with Pablo.
 As more Deadites arrive, Pablo enters the Rift while Ash and Brandy fend them off.
 After they kill them, Pablo returns with Kelly's soul, resurrecting her.

 The group leaves outside, discovering that the military have now deployed tanks to kill Kandar.
 The Kandarian Demon attacks the military forces, forcing them to retreat.
 Realizing that the military intends to nuke the town, which will by itself make Kandar stronger, Ash decides to face him alone, taking the Kandarian Dagger and sending the evacuated Pablo, Kelly and Brandy away.
-He commanders a tank, inserting the dagger inside the barrel.
+He commandeers a tank, inserting the dagger inside the barrel.
 However, he presses the wrong button, giving Kandar the chance to carry the tank.
 Ash eventually finds the right button and the dagger is thrusted into Kandar.
 Kandar succumbs to the wound and dies, falling over the tank.

 Ash's body is recovered from the wreckage by unknown figures.
 The figures reveal themselves as Knights of Sumeria, placing Ash into a casket.
 Sometime later, Ash wakes up from the casket, which is kept in an isolated room, also discovering he has a new augmented hand.
 Leaving the room, he is guided by a robotic woman in service to him named Lexx (Jessica Green).
 She shows him that he is in the future, where the world has fallen into chaos, promising to explain later.
 She shows him his new vehicle: a heavily modified Delta.
 Ash gets behind the wheel as Lexx enters the car to command a weapon, asking him ("sire") how does he feel.
 Ash replies "groovy" before driving off.